Skip to content

 Ryan Reisert, sales trainer and author, asked his LinkedIn following what they’d do first if they were missing quota.

-Lots of people responded with helpful tips and tactics, and we’ve collected the best ones here 👇
+Lots of people responded with helpful tips and sales tactics, and we’ve collected the best ones here 👇

 1. Re-engage